LeeCampbell/IntroToRx/content/08_Partitioning.md

         .Skip(1));
 ```

 I've replaced `Select` with [`SelectMany`, also described in the Transformation chapter](06_Transformation.md#selectmany).
 As you may recall, `SelectMany` flattens nested observables back into a single flat sequence.
-You can see this reflected in the return type—now we've got just an `IObservable<IAisMessageType1to3>` instead of a sequence of sequences.
+You can see this reflected in the return type: now we've got just an `IObservable<IAisMessageType1to3>` instead of a sequence of sequences.

 Wait a second!
 Haven't I just undone the work that `GroupBy` did?
 I asked it to partition the events by vessel id, so why am I now recombining it back into a single, flat stream?
 Isn't that what I started with?